Kevin Lilliana

-Kevin Lilliana Junaedy (born 5 January 1996) is a presenter, and beauty pageant titleholder who won Miss International 2017.
-She is the first Indonesian and Muslim women to win Miss International, and was the first to win one of the four major international pageants for Indonesia.
-Prior to winning Miss International, she was previously crowned as Puteri Indonesia Lingkungan 2017.
+Kevin Lilliana Junaedy (born 5 January 1996) is an Indonesian beauty pageant titleholder who won Miss International 2017.
+She is the first Indonesian and Muslim woman to win Miss International, and was the first to win one of the four major international pageants for Indonesia.
+Prior to winning Miss International, she had won Puteri Indonesia Lingkungan 2017.

 Early life and career

 Lilliana was born on 5 January 1996 in Bandung, to a Chinese-Indonesian father Eddie Foe Junaedy and Sundanese mother, Lina Yulianti.
 Lilliana is the eldest of two siblings.
-Graduated in 2017, She holds a bachelor degree in interior design from the Faculty of Arts and Design of Maranatha Christian University.
+Graduated in 2017, she holds a bachelor degree in interior design from the Faculty of Arts and Design of Maranatha Christian University.

 On February 2, 2020, Lilliana married singer and entertainment producer, Oskar Mahendra.
-Mahendra has a daughter from a previous relationship.
-On 21 October 2020, she gave birth to a daughter.
-On 5 June 2023, she gave birth to a son.
+They have two children, and Mahendra has a daughter from a previous relationship.

 Pageantry

 Puteri Indonesia 2017

 Lillian entered and won Puteri Indonesia West Java 2017, subsequently competing in Puteri Indonesia 2017.
 During finals night on March 31, 2017 held in Jakarta Convention Center, she won the title of Puteri Indonesia Lingkungan, in addition she also won Best Traditional Costume and was first runner-up for Miss Talent.